-This Blog is about Indian diet plan for Anemia (Increase Haemoglobin).
+This Blog is about the Indian diet plan for Anemia (Increase Haemoglobin).
 Indian culture is the one where we all put others before us.
-Mothers are the epitome of love, care and sacrifice.
+Mothers are the epitome of love, care, and sacrifice.
 She will always see the needs of others before hers, at the cost of her own health.
 This results in her body being nutritionally inadequate.

-Causes of anaemia:
+Causes of anemia:

 - Folate, vitamin B12 and vitamin A deficiencies

 - Iron deficiency is the most common cause of anemia globally.